How to Find Financial Assistance for Medical Bills

 Understanding the sky-high costs of medical treatment in the U.S.

-When compared with the costs of various drugs and medical procedures of different countries across the world, U.S. health care prices continuously rank as the highest.
+When compared with the costs of various drugs and medical procedures in different countries across the world, U.S. healthcare prices continuously rank as the highest.
 The difference in cost cannot be attributed to our number of hospitals or because we tend to go to the doctor more often.
-In fact, research has shown that Americans have fewer hospitals per capita than most European nations, and pay visits to the doctors more infrequently than people in other developed countries.
-In the latest survey by IFHP, the International Federation of Healthcare Plans, the U.S. has emerged as the costliest health care provider amongst other developed countries across a variety of different medical categories:
+In fact, research has shown that Americans have fewer hospitals per capita than most European nations, and pay visits to doctors more infrequently than people in other developed countries.
+In the latest survey by IFHP, the International Federation of Healthcare Plans, the U.S. has emerged as the costliest healthcare provider amongst other developed countries across a variety of different medical categories:

 |Cost in the U.S.||Cost in Switzerland||Cost in the U.K.||Cost in Spain|

 The main culprit for such regular, exorbitant costs that Americans have to shoulder is the fragmented healthcare system and lack of consolidation.
 While many other countries have a central, government-operated entity that is able to negotiate prices with hospitals and drug producers and essentially buy these products and services “in bulk,” America has no such agency.

 Paying your medical bills in the most expensive healthcare system globally

 Increasingly, medical debt is becoming a hallmark of the lives of average Americans.
 Almost a third of working U.S. citizens are currently in some kind of medical debt, with 28% of those owing $10,000 or more, reports CNBC.
 A survey by Kaiser Health News revealed that one in six Americans received an unexpected, out-of-pocket bill related to their hospital treatment, even though they had medical insurance.
 The reality may seem grim if you’ve recognized yourself in the abovementioned figure, but the good news is that there are several ways you can manage and pay off your medical bills without taking detriment to your finances.